A necessary and sufficient condition for convergence of the zeros of random polynomials: Introduction

 We require the convergence of both the leading coefficients and the $L^p(\tau)$-norms (rather than just the ratio) so that different terms are of comparable size when we take a random sum of asymptotically minimal polynomials.
 If only the ratio $\frac{1}n \log (\|p_n\|_{L^p(\tau)}/|a_{n, n}|)$ converges, then the corresponding random sum of asymptotically minimal polynomials need not have any structure.
 For example, for any sequence $\{a_{n, n}\}$, the polynomials $\{p_n = a_{n, n} z^n \}$ satisfy convergence of the ratio $\frac{1}n \log (\|p_n\|_{L^p(\tau)}/|a_{n, n}|)$, but we can choose the numbers $\{a_{n, n}\}$ so that the zero measure of randomized sum $\sum_{i=0}^n \xi_i p_i$ will not converge for any choice of the distribution of $\xi_0$.

-Since regular measures are defined with respect to orthonormal polynomials, the $L^2$ norm appears to play a special role in the above definition.
+Since regular measures are defined with respect to orthonormal polynomials, the $L^2$ norm seems to play a special role in the above definition.
 However, this is not the case.
 Let $\scrM_n$ be the set of monic, degree-$n$ polynomials.
 By Theorem 3.4.1 from \cite{stahl1992general}, if

 for one $p \in (0, \infty)$, then it holds for all $p \in (0, \infty)$.
 As discussed above, the minimizing sequence of polynomials in \eqref{E:p-regular} with $p = 2$ is the renormalized sequence of orthonormal polynomials, so we can take Equation \eqref{E:p-regular} to be the definition of regularity of $\tau$ when $p = 2$.
 Hence a measure is `$2$-regular' if and only if it is `$p$-regular' (in the sense of Equation \eqref{E:p-regular}) for all $p \in (0, \infty)$.
+Before moving on, we remark that \eqref{E:p-regular} implies that for any sequence of degree-$n$ polynomials $p_n(z) = a_{n, n} z^n + \dots, n \in \N$ and any regular measure $\tau$,